idjorgon/tf-test-poc/README.md

 ## Running Tests

-1. CD into the storage folder directory
+1. Navigate to the storage directory
 2. From within the storage directory, type `terraform test` in the terminal
-3. This will execute the terraform tests and subsequently tear down test resources
+3. This will run the terraform tests and subsequently destroy the test resources

 If everything was setup correctly you should get the following upon running `terraform test`: